-Our California chemical burn attorneys understand that burn injuries can occur at home and frequently happen in the workplace.
+Our California chemical burn injury attorneys understand that burn injuries can occur at home and frequently happen in the workplace.
 Chemical burns occur when the skin or eyes come into contact with irritants, such as acids or bases (alkaline).
 Chemical burns can be very painful and are classified on the same scale as other burn injuries – first, second, or third degree burns.

 Chemicals that come into contact with skin may cause a reaction on the skin or within the body.
 Chemical burns may affect the internal organs if the chemicals are swallowed.
 While chemical burns are less frequent than some other burn injuries, they are often more serious burns that affect deeper tissues.
 They also frequently affect the victim’s eyes and may result in permanent vision loss.